 A rigorous introduction to the foundations of Algebra: complex numbers; equations and inequalities; functions and transformations; inverse functions; polynomials, rational, exponential, and logarithmic functions.
 Intended primarily for students majoring in Science or Mathematics who will be taking Calculus I. Measurement of angles, solution of right triangles, applications to the "real world," identities, graphs of trigonometric functions, solution of oblique triangles, law of sines, law of cosines, trigonometric form of complex numbers, DeMoivre's Theorem, and polar coordinates.

-(Fall semester) There is never a more exciting time to study American Government than every 4 years when a Presidential Election sets the perfect stage for such a study!
 This is a comprehensive, college-prep American Government course designed to prepare students to understand our nation’s form of limited government, his/her responsibilities to this government, and preparation for responsible citizenship and participation in America’s government.
-We strongly recommend that high school U.S. History be taken prior to this course in order to have a well-established understanding of our nation’s history before studying its government.
+We strongly recommend that high school U.S. History be taken prior to this course in order to have a well-established and mature understanding of our nation’s history before studying its government.
 Beginning with a study of the foundation of government and the various forms of government, students will study American Government through the lens of a Biblical worldview, utilizing a classical discussion-oriented approach to instruction.
 We will explore and discuss the principles and mechanics of a constitutional republic.
 Studies will include the Constitutional Convention, in-depth insights into the three branches of government, political parties, elections, the electoral college, foreign and domestic policy, civil rights and civil responsibilities.
 Weekly homework assignments, discussions, tests, research, essays, speakers, and field trips combine to offer a rewarding class experience!
 Attendance at Constitution Day at the Courthouse and at the annual Constitution Day speaker event at UTC offer excellent opportunities to gain further insight and practical knowledge of how our constitutional republic is designed to function.
 Join us for this exciting class taught amidst the backdrop of our nation’s 58th presidential election!
 American Government takes a historical approach to the scope and mechanics of our United States government, including its possibilities and limitations.
 We will analyze the three God-ordained institutions of authority – the church, the home, the state – through a study of all levels and branches of American government, explaining their scriptural foundation.
 Students will also examine the Constitution, political parties, elections, interest groups, media influence, the bureaucracy, and political behavior.

 This is a comprehensive, college-prep U.S. History course designed to survey the history of our nation from the era of exploration and discovery of the new world to the present day in order to give students a solid foundation of knowledge about the true heritage of our great nation.
 Students will study the American history through the lens of a Biblical worldview, utilizing a classical discussion-oriented approach to instruction.
 Why study history?
 History prepares us for the future; history helps us understand who we are and gives us cultural identity; history declares God’s glory.
 He is the ultimate historian, and it is His Story!
 Beginning with exploration and colonization, we will trace U.S. history through the revolutionary and Constitutional founding era, the Jeffersonian and Jacksonian eras, Manifest Destiny, the Civil War, American expansion, the World Wars, Roaring Twenties, Great Depression, Space Race, and Cold War.
 Through our studies, students will discover the political, economics, philosophical, religious, and artistic forces and major individuals that have shaped our nation’s history.
 Weekly homework assignments, discussions, map work, tests, research, essays, and field trips combine to offer a rewarding class experience!